Constitutional Court Procedure Act

 (Application mutatis mutandis of Voidance Provision)

-Articles 53 shall apply mutatis mutandis to cases where laws are voided immediately by the Constitutional Court in judgments under this Section.
+Except otherwise provided in this Act, Articles 53 shall apply mutatis mutandis to cases where laws are voided immediately or retroactively by the Constitutional Court in the judgments under this Section.

 Article 64

-(Application mutatis mutandis of Voidance after Time Periods Provision)
+(Application mutatis mutandis of Voidance with Time Limits Provision)

 In a judgment where a time period is set for the impugned legal provision to lapse, the competent court to which the underlying case of the relevant final court decision is remanded shall decide in accordance with the ratio decidendi of the judgment of the Constitutional Court by which the impugned legal provision is declared unconstitutional, notwithstanding the time period set for the lapse of the legal provision declared unconstitutional, unless the holding of the judgment otherwise decides.